Sogand4/CartSense/ProjectSpec.md

 - Decision trees: More flexible, but doesn't capture interactions as well, less interpretable, and may overfit on small data
 - Random forests Stronger, but heavier to train/serve and so is likely overkill for this project

+Baseline and logistic regression are applied per-retailer, but trained to generalize across multiple stores.
+Guardrails ensure no leakage between tenants.

 Hypothesis: Logistic regression will outperform the baseline by combining multiple weak predictors (cart value, item count, inactivity, device type) rather than relying on a single rule.
 Offline test: Run logistic regression on historical cart data and compare AUC-PR vs baseline score.
 Expect logistic regression to outperform baseline by leveraging multiple features instead of one threshold.